ARK650/ark-portfolio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with Attribution Requirement - see the [LICENSE](LICENSE) file for details.

+### 🚨 **Important Usage Notice**

+**This portfolio represents original creative work and significant development effort.**

+#### ✅ **What's Allowed:**
+- ✅ View and study the code for learning purposes
+- ✅ Use as inspiration for your own unique portfolio design
+- ✅ Fork and contribute improvements
+- ✅ Use individual components with proper attribution

+#### ❌ **What's NOT Allowed:**
+- ❌ Direct copying without attribution
+- ❌ Claiming the design/architecture as your own work
+- ❌ Using this as a template without giving credit
+- ❌ Removing copyright notices

+#### 📋 **If You Use This Code:**
+1. **Give Credit**: Mention ARK650 as the original author
+2. **Link Back**: Provide a link to this repository
+3. **Note Changes**: Indicate what modifications you made
+4. **Be Original**: Create your own unique content and design elements

+**For questions about usage rights, contact: cark98@gmail.com**

 ## 📧 Contact